mikaelhg/aws-test-conf-poc/README.md

 So, basically, when you create a Spring Cloud AWS application, and set up your unit tests, you'll need to turn off Spring Cloud AWS, and create a custom `@TestConfiguration` for your test AWS clients.
-That's because Spring Cloud AWS hooks into the JUnit 5 execution cycle and runs its own network requests before any of your application is initialized.
+That's because Spring Cloud AWS hooks into the Spring ApplicationContext initialization cycle, (which hooks into the JUnit 5 execution cycle) and runs its own network requests before any of your application is initialized.

 Or...